Stuycs-K/final-project-5-lee-jared-liu-zachary/WORKLOG.md

 Completed the game logic, game is now running smoothly, minor bug fixes like 5-card hand selection bugs

+### 6/1-2

+Test runs of the game, fixed minor bugs like selecting outside card range, displaying cards fixed for # of players other than 4
+Some tweaks with decoration and text formatting

 ## GROUP MEMBER 2

 ### 5/22